Andrew-R-Stephens/Andrew-R-Stephens/README.md

 <div align='left'><h2>About Andrew Stephens</h2></div>
 <p>Hello, my name is Andrew!
 I'm a full stack engineer and mobile app developer from Long Island, New York.
 I'm highly motivated and curious about computer science and software development as a whole, which has been demonstrated through my use of a multitude of different technologies over the last decade.</p>

-<p>I have a B.S. in Computer and Information Science from SUNY College at Old Westbury with Dean's List honors.
+<p>I have a B.S. in Computer and Information Science from SUNY Old Westbury with Dean's List honors.
 And I've published an Android app called <a href="https://play.google.com/store/apps/details?id=com.TritiumGaming.phasmophobiaevidencepicker&hl=en_US&gl=US"><em>𝘗𝘩𝘢𝘴𝘮𝘰𝘱𝘩𝘰𝘣𝘪𝘢 𝘌𝘷𝘪𝘥𝘦𝘯𝘤𝘦 𝘛𝘰𝘰𝘭</em></a> on the Google Play Store!</p>

 <p>I'm also the proud owner of his small software development business, <a href="https://play.google.com/store/apps/dev?id=5154958473367814985">Tritium Studios</a>!</p>